visiflora-supplement/.github/profile/README.md

 # VisiFlora Supplement Information Hub

-VisiFlora is a probiotic dietary supplement formulated to support gut health and eye wellness through the connection between digestive balance, microbiome function, and overall body health.
+VisiFlora is a dietary supplement formulated to suppor eye wellness and eye health through the connection between digestive balance, microbiome function, and overall body health.

 This page provides a structured and educational overview of VisiFlora, including how it works, its ingredients, related research, and how to access official product information safely.

 ---

-## VisiFlora Official Overview
+## VisiFlora Overview

 VisiFlora is designed as a daily wellness supplement that combines probiotic strains with plant-based ingredients commonly used in digestive and nutritional support formulations.